durkie/durkie.github.io/_posts/2013-12-10-rim-knurler.markdown

 ---
 layout: post
-title:  "How to produce a knurled bicycle rim"
+title:  Making knurled bicycle rims for fun and ...
 date:   2013-12-10 13:55:00
-categories: fab bikes
+image: assets/images/knurl+wc.jpg
 ---

 One of the first things I built was a machine to knurl the sidewalls of bicycle rims.